peteroupc/peteroupc.github.io/random.md

 - uses one of the following techniques:
     - The implementation should use a **table of "hard-coded" gradients or hash values** only if the noise generation meets the [seeding recommendations](#Seeding_Recommendations) (treating the table as the seed).
     - If the noise implementation **incorporates a hash function** (including a PRNG that takes the input as a seed and outputs a random number<sup>[(4)](#Note4)</sup>)&mdash;
-        - that hash function should&mdash;
-            - be reasonably fast,
-            - use a deterministic algorithm,
-            - have no unspecified or implementation-dependent behavior or behavior that may change in the future, and
-            - be designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
+        - that hash function should be reasonably fast, be _stable_ (see ["Definitions"](#Definitions)), and be designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
         - the noise implementation should be initialized in advance with arbitrary data of fixed length to provide to the hash function as part of its input, if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation.

 Wherever feasible, a cellular, value, or gradient noise implementation should **use an RNG to initialize a table of gradients or hash values** in advance, to be used later by the _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point).